Testosterone. Even the word alone sounds manly.

 Read on to explore the benefits and side effects of TRT, as well as what you should know before starting the treatment.

-So, what is TRT, anyway?
-Testosterone replacement therapy is exactly what it sounds like: treatment for men with low testosterone.
+So, what is testosterone replacement therapy, anyway?
+TRT is exactly what it sounds like: treatment for men with low testosterone.

 TRT can improve some of the symptoms of low testosterone by increasing the amount of the hormone in your system.

-You may have low testosterone (also known as low T or hypogonadism) due to:
+You may have low testosterone (also known as testosterone deficiency or male hypogonadism) due to:

 Damage to the testicles